synxn1o/blog/README.md

 ## Deployment

-Quiet Pages works anywhere Astro can deploy.
+QuietPages works anywhere Astro can deploy.
 For Vercel, Netlify, or another static host, set `SITE_URL` to the production domain before building so metadata and feeds use absolute URLs.

 ## License